PyruzJanbaaz/apache-camel-jms-reqerust-reply/README.md

 # Usage
 - Download and install ActivceMQ : https://wiki.eveoh.nl/display/MYTT/Software+packages+and+download+locations
 - Run ActiveMQ
-- Run the project for call API to send messages(request).Make a new request by  postman:
+- Run the project for call API to send messages(request)
-  [Get] http://localhost:8080/rrp and set new heaer by key and value. key = [message] and value = [#test-2;USERNAME].
+- Make a new request by  postman: [Get] http://localhost:8080/rrp and set new heaer by key and value. key = [message] and value = [#test-2;USERNAME].

-Then go to http://localhost:8161/admin/queues.jsp on your browser.
+- Go to http://localhost:8161/admin/queues.jsp on your browser.
 By default the Username and password is "admin", "admin".
-Now you write a JMS request-reply project.